bazelbuild/bazel-blog/_posts/2023-07-24-whats-new-with-bzlmod.md

 ---
 layout: posts
-title: "What's New with Bzlmod?"
+title: "What's new with Bzlmod?"
 authors:
  - wyv
 ---